-Broadly speaking, the invention can be used, in various embodiments thereof, inter alia, in one of the following systems:
+Broadly speaking, the invention can be used, in various embodiments thereof, inter alia, in one of the following three systems:

-- In private systems where anti-theft measures are taken care of by the structure or independent security means of the system; - 2) In any system where anti-theft measures are provided at the user's level, e.g. at the CPU level; or - 3) In any system, regardless of its inherent level of security, using the additional data of the invention, that will be discussed in detail below.
+- 1) In private systems where anti-theft measures are taken care by the structure or independent security means of the sys- - 2) In any system where anti-theft measures are provided at the user's level, e.g., at the CPU level; or - 3) In any system, regardless of its inherent level of security, using the additional data of the invention, that will be discussed in detail below.

-As said, the electronic currency of the invention can be used in any way, for electronic commerce, whether by means of an electronic wallet or purse carried by the owner, or in remote e-commerce carried out over communication lines, such as cellular telephone systems or any other line of communication over which e-commerce can be effected, the most important example of which is the Internet e-commerce.
+As said, the electronic currency of the invention can be of an electronic wallet or purse carried by the owner, or in remote e-commerce carried out over communication lines. such as cellular telephone systems or any other line of communication over which e-commerce can be effected, the most important example of which is the Internet e-commerce.